-MANAGEMENT'S DISCUSSION AND ANALYSIS As of and For the Year Ended June 30, 2019
+MANAGEMENT'S DISCUSSION AND ANALYSIS June 30.
+2020

-The discussion and analysis of the financial performance of the Oak Creek-Franklin Joint School District (District) provides an overview of financial activities for the fiscal year ended June 30, 2019.
+The discussion and analysis of the financial performance of the Oak Creek-Franklin Joint School District (District) provides an overview of financial activities for the fiscal year ended June 30, 2020.
 The analysis focuses on school district financial performance as a whole.
 Efforts have been made to provide comparison to prior year data when such data is available.
 It should be read in conjunction with the District's financial statements, which immediately follow this section.